hashintel/hash/packages/hash/README.md

 ## Code quality

 We perform automated linting and formatting checks on pull requests using GitHub Actions.
-When you create or update a PR, GitHub triggers CI workflows and thus launches the checks.
-This includes ESLint, TSC, Prettier, Markdownlint, rustfmt and a few others tools.
-Some tools may be skipped depending on the files that have been changed in the PR.
+When a pull request is created or updated, GitHub Action will run those checks.
+This includes ESLint, TSC, Prettier, Markdownlint, rustfmt, and a few other tools.
+Some checks may be skipped depending on the files that have been changed in the pull request.

 First-time contributors need to wait for a maintainer to manually launch the checks.